UPPMAX/R-python-julia-matlab-HPC/docs/index.rst

 [RB: I enjoy the intention behind the text below.
 However, we can/should expect our learners to do so: they are responsible for their learning too!
-Of course, we should give them the space/time to correct us somehwere.
+Of course, we should give them the space/time to correct us somewhere.

 Finally, if you notice something that prevents you from learning as well as you can, let us know and don't suffer silently, even the "little things":